dracudev/dracudev/README.md

  - 👩‍💻 I'm currently working on <a href="https://github.com/dracudev/Printf" target="_blank">**Printf**</a>

- - 🧠 I'm learning C
+ - 🧠 I'm learning C language

  - 👨‍💻 You can see my portfolio at <a href="https://www.andreujavier.dev" target="_blank">www.andreujavier.dev</a>